virginiac32/letter-run/README.md

 ## Future Features
 In the future, the game can be expanded to include the following features:
+* Smooth, gradual stepping of the tiles to the left
 * A leaderboard for high scores
 * Multiplayer mode to compete against other people